 Hometown: Mississauga, Ontario

 What activities have you been involved in on campus?
-Research at the Bernhardt-Walther Lab, FLC Peer Mentor (2024-2025), Hart House Archery Club, U of T AI Club (Conference Team)
+Research at the Bernhardt-Walther Lab, FLC Peer Mentor (2024-2026), Hart House Archery Club, U of T AI Club (Conference Team)

 Why peer mentorship?
 University is an incredibly big change and I want to help make that transition easier through peer mentorship.
 I joined a FLC in my first year and having enthusiastic peer mentors who genuinely cared helped me with my own transition to university.
-This is my second year being a FLC peer mentor, and I've learned a lot from my first two years at university.
-I want to bring to you what I've gained from my previous experiences and hopefully make your life a little easier.
+This is my third year being a FLC peer mentor, and I’ve learned a lot from my first two years at university.
+I want to bring to you what I've gained from my previous experiences and hopefully make your life a little easier!

 What advice would you give to first-year students?
 If you need to take a step back to focus on yourself and your health, that's completely okay.
 Not everything has to be full throttle all the time.
-Take the time to slow down and breathe - taking care of yourself IS productive and you don't need to feel guilty for taking breaks.
-You've got this :)
+Take the time to slow down and breathe — taking care of yourself IS productive and you don't need to feel guilty for taking breaks.
+You've got this!